aws-samples/eks-workshop-v2/website/docs/security/sealed-secrets/installing-sealed-secrets.md

 sealed-secrets-controller-77747c4b8c-snsxp      1/1     Running   0          5s
 ```
-The logs of the sealed-secrets controller shows that it tries to find any existing private keys during startup.
+The logs of the sealed-secrets controller show that the controller tries to find any existing private keys during startup.
 If there are no private keys found, then it creates a new secret with the certificate details.

 ```bash test=false
 $ kubectl logs sealed-secrets-controller-77747c4b8c-snsxp -n kube-system